iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 In this tutorial, you will learn how to leverage an encrypted dataset by using the `IEXEC_DATASET_FILENAME` environment variable in your application.

-{% hint style="warning" %}

-The [Gramine TEE framework](choose-your-tee-framework.md#gramine) does not support encrypted datasets at the moment.
-This page is only applicable to the [Scone TEE framework](choose-your-tee-framework.md#scone).

-{% endhint %}

 {% hint style="success" %}

 **Prerequisites:**